 There is a wide range of independent providers as well, each with their own niches and specialities, these include Bibby, Ultimate, Advantedge and IFG.
 Further, if you fall out of their CID criteria, these providers will tend to have a slightly different product, be it factoring, selective invoice finance or wider asset based lending products that should provide a similar solution to cash tied up in unpaid invoices.

 How your business can benefit from invoice financing?
-Invoice finance
+Invoicing finance